Fred. Olsen Lines

 After 2009, the company offers sailings on four ships, when the Black Prince had been sold to Venezuela.
 Next to the Braemar and Balmoral, the company also sails with two of the three original Royal Viking Line ships, a new Black Watch and Boudicca.
 These oldies, they are rated among the oldest large passengerliners in service nowadays, are kept up-to-date and are likely to stay in service for their new owner for several more years to come.

 In the beginning of 2018, Fred.
 Olsen revealed their plans to build a series of 600-passenger expedition-style cruiseliners that have to be introduced after 2020.
 With the growth of the expeditionmarket in mind and the fact that the company expects that they could do very well in this segment, it could become the first order for the line in the cruise-industry.
 With this, they follow Saga Holidays, that introduces their first newbuild in 2019.

 For booking information, visit the website of Fred.
 Olsen Lines.

-New ships for Fred Olsen are placed elsewhere on the site
+A new ship for Fred Olsen is placed elsewhere on the site